britram/draft-trammell-wire-image/draft-trammell-wire-image.md

 sequence of bits with an associated arbitrary-precision time at which it was sent.

 # Discussion

-This definition is so vague as to be difficult to apply to protocol analysis, but it does illustrate some important properties of the wire image:
+This definition is so vague as to be difficult to apply to protocol analysis, but it does illustrate some important properties of the wire image.

-- The wire image is not limited to merely "the unencrypted bits in the header".
-In particular, timing, size, and sequence information can be used to infer other parameters of the behavior of the protocol, or to fingerprint protocols and/or specific implmentations of the protocol.
+Key is that the wire image is not limited to merely "the unencrypted bits in the header".
+In particular, interpacket timing, packet size, and message sequence information can be used to infer other parameters of the behavior of the protocol, or to fingerprint protocols and/or specific implementations of the protocol; see {{time-and-size}}.

+An important implication of this property is that a protocol which uses confidentiality protection for the headers it needs to operate can be deliberately designed to have a specified wire image that is separate from that machinery; see {{engineering}}.
+Note that this is a capability unique to encrypted protocols.
+Parts of a wire image may also be made visible to devices on path, but immutable through end-to-end integrity protection; see
+{{integrity}}.

-- The wire image is multidimensional.
-This implies that the name "image" is not merely metaphorical, and that general image recognition techniques can be applied to extracting paterns and information from it.
+Note also that the wire image is multidimensional.
+This implies that the name "image" is not merely metaphorical, and that general image recognition techniques may be applicable to extracting paterns and information from it.

-## Obscuring timing and sizing information
+## Obscuring timing and sizing information {#time-and-size}

 Cryptography can protect the confidentiality of a protocol's headers, to the extent that forwarding devices do not need the confidentiality-protected